 Basic Fasıl movements:

-Taksim (instrumental improvisation) 1st few measure stay on lower ajna of the makam (1st tetrachord), afterwards moves around (development and resolution), modulates to other makamlar (meyan), and ends with the original makam.
+Taksim (instrumental improvisation) - 1st few measures stay on lower ajna of the makam (1st tetrachord), and afterwards move around (development and resolution), then modulating to other makamlar (meyan), and ending with the original makam.

 Oyun havası - instr. dance tune, sometimes with elements of belly dance motifs, usually minor usula

 - Kâr –long, rich melodic/rhythmic material, has different changing usula, usually beginning with a terennüm (motif), follows peṣrev

 - Beste –comes after Kâr, four hanes, each with one line of poetry and a terennüm

 - Agir Semai ("slow, heavy") - follows Beste, minor usul

 - Gazel - vocal composition/improvisation in free rhythm with rhythmic accompaniment with set lyrics (vocal taksim).

 - Şarkı - light classical song, four hanes, no terenüm, in a minor usul

 - Yürük Semai (“fleet, active”) - follows şarkı, more lively and upbeat than Agir semai, precedes saz semai